When Machines Read

 So the chief of staff feeds the CTO's update into an AI assistant, along with the company's strategy document and last quarter's board narrative.
 The prompt is simple: produce a two-page technology summary that connects the current state of the technology estate to the company's strategic priorities, suitable for a board audience.

-The result is impressive.
+The AI-generated summary is impressive.
 The summary connects the migration of three services to a strategic priority around customer self-service.
 It cites a 23% reduction in incident volume as evidence that the architecture is stabilising.
 It links the data platform investment to the board's interest in AI readiness.
-The language is precise.
-The structure is clear.
-The tone is authoritative.
+The language is precise, the structure clear, the tone authoritative.

 The CTO reads it carefully.

-While the 23% incident reduction was merely caused by a team quietly disabling alerting on a flaky integration rather than any actual architectural improvement, the three migrated services are technically live but carry no production traffic, having been proofs of concept that were never promoted.
-Furthermore, the data platform “investment” is essentially a single engineer maintaining an extract pipeline that breaks monthly.
-Ultimately, the connection between platform modernisation and customer self-service is plausible but fabricated, as the self-service capability actually depends on a legacy system that was omitted because nobody wants to discuss it.
+The 23% incident reduction came from a team quietly disabling alerting on a flaky integration, not from any architectural improvement.
+The three migrated services are technically live but carry no production traffic; they were proofs of concept that were never promoted.
+The data platform “investment” is essentially a single engineer maintaining an extract pipeline that breaks monthly.
+The connection between platform modernisation and customer self-service is plausible but fabricated, because the self-service capability still depends on a legacy system that nobody wants to discuss.

-While every fact in the summary is individually defensible and the synthesis remains internally coherent, it is entirely unverified against external reality.
+While every fact in the summary is individually defensible and the synthesis remains internally coherent, it is entirely unverified against operational reality.

 ...